jmstipanowich/Movie-Data-Repo/README.md

 3. A short **Keynote/PowerPoint/Google Slides presentation** (delivered as a PDF export) giving a high-level overview of your methodology and recommendations for non-technical stakeholders.
 Make sure to also add and commit this pdf of your non-technical presentation to your repository with a file name of presentation.pdf.
 4. **[A Blog Post](https://github.com/learn-co-curriculum/dsc-welcome-blogging-v2-1)**
 5. A **Video Walkthrough** of your non-technical presentation.
 Some common video recording tools used are Zoom, Quicktime, and Nimbus.
 After you record your presentation, publish it on a service like YouTube or Google Drive, you will need a link to the video to submit your project.

-Note: On-campus students may have different requirements, please speak with your instructor.

 ### Jupyter Notebook Must-Haves